Mitsuyoshi Azuma & The Swinging Boppers

-Mitsuyoshi Azuma & The Swinging Boppers, Mitsuyoshi Azuma & The Swinging Boppers (吾妻光良 & The Swinging Boppers) is a Japanese jump blues band lead by guitarist Mitsuyoshi Azuma.
+Mitsuyoshi Azuma & The Swinging Boppers, Mitsuyoshi Azuma & The Swinging Boppers (吾妻光良 & The Swinging Boppers) is a Japanese jump blues band led by guitarist Mitsuyoshi Azuma.

 History

 The start of the group goes back to the fall of 1979, when Mitsuyoshi Azuma (b.
 February 29, 1956), a student at Faculty of Science & Engineering of Waseda University organized a big band concert with his friends at Modern Jazz Society as a memory-making event before the college graduation.
 This group was meant to break up at the time of graduation, but it was so much fun for them, they decided to reunite nine months later.
 From then on, they started playing sporadically.

 In 1983, the group released its debut album "Swing Back with the Swinging Bopers".
 The album consisted of covers of blues and jazz all sung in English, but one song "Que Pasa Chica" was also recorded with Japanese lyrics and it was released as a single under the name of "Oi Kora Ojochan (おいこらお嬢ちゃん)", which was added as a bonus track when the album was later released on CD.

 In 1988, they released their second album "Hepcats Jump Again".
 This album featured uniquely humorous original songs in Japanese such as "Gokuraku Papa (極楽パパ)" and "Gomi no Hi Kuru Made (ゴミの日来るまで)".
 On this album, the alto saxophonist, Kozo Watanabe made a debut as a vocalist exchanging vocal duties with Azuma on the latter track.
 After the release of this album, the pianist Konosuke Horie left the group, and Shio Hayasaki, a pianist of blues band Roller Coaster joined to replace him.

 In 1991, the group signed with major record company Victor Entertainment and released their third album "Stompin’ & Bouncin’".
 The album featured more 8 out of 10 songs sung in Japanese which was more than the previous album.
 The last track "Honjane (ほんじゃね)" meaning "farewell" is a tribute to their former pianist Horie.

-The group’s playing continued to be very slow and sporadical after they signed with Victor, with live shows happening only about four times a year, and it took 11 years before releasing their next album.
+The group’s playing continued to be very slow and sporadic after they signed with Victor, with live shows happening only about four times a year, and it took 11 years before releasing their next album.